jerensl/cars-trading/README.md

 Running docker-compose for serve mongodb database
 ```
 docker-compose up
 ```

 Open two terminal, and cd to each frontend and server directory.
 For frontend
 ```
 yarn dev
 ```

 For Backend
 ```
 python3 -m uvicorn main:app --reload
 ```

-Then, open the browser with address http://localhost:5000 Go to the Dashboard
+Then, open the browser with address http://localhost:5000 Go to the Dashboard for Testing the application
-Test the application

 ### Data Models
 1. Brand